lsouthard/Excluding-values-in-multiple-column-mean-calculations/README.md

 # Excluding-values-in-multiple-column-mean-calculations
-Grabbed row wise means for multiple columns and excluded multiple values in those means
+Grabbed row-wise means for multiple columns and excluded multiple values in those means

 # The task
 I have data that's 1 row per person where people reported the number of drinks they had in a specific time-block.
 The columns are various time blocks, but the participant could also provide other answers that were coded differently:
 * ```NA``` means that they didn't use alcohol at all
-* ```0``` mean that they had no drinks in that time
+* ```0``` mean that they had no drinks at that time
 * ```-999``` means that they did drink in that time block, but they can't remember how much.

 Here's the fun part.
 We want to impute a typical person-mean for ```-999```.
 In practice, this means that if a person reported they drank in the time block but can't remember how much, we suggest they drank whatever is typical for them.